mhenke/Head-First-ColdFusion/readme.txt

 Errata
 =====================
-If you see anything that is technically wrong or otherwise in need of correction, please email me at schacon at gmail dot com to inform me.
+If you see anything that is technically wrong or otherwise in need of correction, please email me at henke dot mike at gmail dot com to inform me.

 Help